Shofuuu/Rotary-Encoder-PWM-Channel/README.md

 - `clk`: Input clock signal.
 - `rst`: Input reset signal.
 - `a`, `b`: Input signals to be debounced and encoded.
-- `sw`: 2-bit input switch signal to select which LED to control.
+- `sw`: 2-bit input switch signal for selecting which LED to control.
 - `en`: Input enable signal.
-- `led`: 4-bit output signal to drive the LEDs.
+- `led`: 4-bit output signal for controlling the LEDs.

 ## Architecture

-The architecture `Behavioral` contains the following components and signals:
+The architecture `Behavioral` includes the following components and signals:

 ### Components